AsulconS/HSGIL/README.md

 ## What is HSGIL?

 HSGIL is an OpenSource Graphics Library written in C++ designed for a simple and handy graphics rendering.
 It's constantly developing and updating to improve its mechanics and features.
-This is also aimed at the development of the Spectrum Game Engine.
+This is also aimed at the development of the Curly Game Engine.